futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/10_github.md

 ## Branch Rulesets

 Branch rulesets are important for protecting your codebase and ensuring code quality.
-They prevent accidental or unauthorized changes to `develop` branch and `main` branches.
+They prevent accidental or unauthorized changes to the `develop` and `main` branches.

 What is required:

-- Pull requests as only way to merge new code to any of protected branches.
+- Pull requests are the only way to merge new code to any of the protected branches.
-- Pull requests to be reviewed by at least one person (this rule can be adjusted based on project).
+- Pull requests must be reviewed by at least one person (this rule can be adjusted based on the project).
-- Status checks (CI) to pass before merging.
+- Status checks (CI) must pass before merging.

 ### Configuration

-Open up `Settings > Rules` and click `New Ruleset > New branch ruleset`
+Open `Settings > Rules` and click `New Ruleset > New branch ruleset`.

 1. Name: "Pull Requests" (or something more suitable if you're creative)
 2. Target branches: